 Shannen Dee Williams is Associate Professor of History at the University of Dayton.
-She is the author ofSubversive Habits: Black Catholic Nuns in the Long African American Freedom Struggle, which will be published by Duke University Press on April 15, 2022.
+She is the author ofSubversive Habits: Black Catholic Nuns in the Long African American Freedom Struggle (2022).
 Based on previously sealed church records and more than 100 oral history interviews, Subversive Habits unearths black sisters' largely hidden efforts in the long struggle against racial segregation and exclusion in the Catholic Church and wider American society.
 Williams's research has been supported by a host of awards and fellowships including a Scholar-in-Residence Fellowship from the Schomburg Center for Research in Black Culture in New York City, a Charlotte W. Newcombe Fellowship for Religion and Ethics from the Woodrow Wilson National Foundation, and the John Tracy Ellis Dissertation Award from the American Catholic Historical Association.
 In September 2018, Williams received the inaugural Sister Christine Schenk Award for Young Catholic Leadership from Future Church for using history to foster racial justice and reconciliation in religious congregations of women.